Hotel Junior Suites Explained: What to Expect [2022]

 Tip: Use WalletFlo for all your credit card needs.
 It’s free and will help you optimize your rewards and savings!

-Then there was a junior suite that we stayed in Aruba at the Aruba Marriott Resort & Stellaris Casino.
-This room did not have any kind of design that allowed the bedroom to be separated from the sitting area.
-Instead, this was just a really big room.
+Next, we stayed in a junior suite at the Aruba Marriott Resort & Stellaris Casino in Aruba.
+Unlike the previous examples, this room did not feature a design that physically separated the bedroom from the sitting area.
+Instead, it was a generously spacious single room.

-Now to make things a little bit more confusing consider that some hotels define some rooms to be Hotel suites whenever they are built like junior suites.
+Now to make things a little bit more confusing consider that some hotels define some rooms as “hotel suites” whenever they are built like junior suites.

-Yet, this room was considered to be one of the top suites at the hotel and was not described as a junior suite.
+Yet, this room was considered to be one of the top suites at the hotel and was not described as a “junior suite.”
+So don’t be surprised if you book a premium suite at a hotel and it ends up being essentially a junior suite.
+Sometimes the photos of the room will give this away but other times it’s impossible to tell.

 Related: What Time Is Check-In for Hotels?
 (Early Check-In Tips)

-Finally, there was a recent stay we had at the W Las Vegas.
-Now this hotel is no longer a W Hotel but at the time it was and we were upgraded to a Marvelous Studio Suite.
-This was yet another suite that did not have any kind of partition or divider or separate room in it.
-Instead, it was just one really big hotel room.
+Finally, there was another stay we had at the W Las Vegas.
+It’s worth noting that this hotel is no longer under the W Hotel brand, but at the time of our visit, it was still part of the brand.
+We were fortunate to be upgraded to a Marvelous Studio Suite.
+Much like the previous examples, this suite lacked any physical partition, divider, or separate room, making it essentially a generously spacious single hotel room aka a “junior suite.”

 Final word